nualagr/the-lord-of-the-rings-game/README.md

 Web developer tools in each of the following browsers were used to ensure responsiveness and functionality of the site:

 -Google Chrome
--Microsift Edge
+-Microsoft Edge
 -Microsoft Opera
 -Mozilla Firefox

 Each website feature including, but not exclusive to, modals, buttons, game responses, mute, external links, hover effects etc. were manually checked within the aforementioned browsers.

-Within each browser the site was checked for responsiveness and functionality when viewed on the following devices:
+Within each browser the site was checked for responsiveness and functionality when viewed on the following:

-**Mobile**
+**Mobile Devices**
 - Android 7.0
 - Galaxy S5
 - Galaxy S9